cakephp/docs/en/tutorials-and-examples/cms/authentication.rst

 redirected to the login page.
 We should fix that as we want to allow people to sign up for our application.
 In the ``UsersController`` fix the following line::

+    // Add to the beforeFilter method of UsersController
     $this->Authentication->addUnauthenticatedActions(['login', 'add']);

 The above tells ``AuthenticationComponent`` that the ``add()`` action of the